Jafar20130315/gpwssounds_geofs/README.md

 ## 🚀 Installation

 ### Prerequisites
-1. Install the [Tampermonkey](https://www.tampermonkey.net/) extension for your browser.
+1. Install the [Tampermonkey](https://chromewebstore.google.com/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) extension for your browser.

 ### Setup Steps
 1. Click on the `gpwssounds_release.user.js` file in this repository.
 2. Click the **Raw** button.
-3. Tampermonkey will automatically detect the script; click **Install**.
+3. Tampermonkey will automatically detect the script (if don't works, turn off the Antivirus); click **Install**.
-4. Refresh GeoFS and look for the aircraft icon in the bottom menu.
+4. Refresh GeoFS and look for the aircraft icon in the bottom menu (if don't works go to extension settings and allow to scripts).

 ---

 ## 🛠️ How to Use
-1. Once in-game, click the **GPWS icon** in the bottom bar.
+1. Once in-game, click the **GPWS icon** in the bottom bar or tap [Q].
 2. The indicator will turn **Green (GPWS ON)**.
 3. The system will perform a silent "audio warm-up" on the first click to bypass browser autoplay restrictions.
 4. Fly safely!
 The system will handle the rest.